Your First Spin Class — What to Expect and How to Not Die

 The First Ten Minutes

-Warm-up.
-Easy pace, low resistance.
-The instructor will cue cadence — that’s pedal speed, usually expressed in RPM.
-You won’t have a gauge on most studio bikes, so the instructor will describe it as “slow jog pace” or “brisk walk.”
-Trust the description more than any number.
+Easy pace, low resistance — this is your warm-up.
+The instructor will call out cadence, which is pedal speed, usually in RPM.
+Most studio bikes don’t have gauges, so they’ll describe it instead: “slow jog pace,” “brisk walk.”
+Trust the description more than any number they throw out.

-The music starts loud immediately.
-That part surprises people.
-Spin studios are not quiet gyms.
-The bass will be felt in your chest.
-This is intentional — the music drives cadence and energy.
-If you’re sensitive to volume, bring earplugs.
-No judgment.
+The music hits loud immediately — that part catches people off guard.
+Spin studios are not quiet gym environments.
+You’ll feel the bass in your chest.
+This is intentional; the music drives both cadence and energy in the room.
+Sensitive to volume?
+Bring earplugs.
+Zero judgment.

 The Main Set

-This is where it gets hard.
-Intervals mean you’re alternating between high effort and recovery.
-Climbs mean heavy resistance and slower pedaling, usually while seated or with the instructor leading the class in a standing “run.”
-The instructor will say things like “add two turns of resistance” or “climb to a seven out of ten effort.”
+This is where things get hard.
+Intervals alternate between high effort and recovery.
+Climbs mean heavy resistance and slower pedaling — usually seated or in a standing “run” the instructor leads the class through.
+You’ll hear cues like “add two turns” or “climb to a seven out of ten effort.”

-Here is what I need you to hear: it is completely okay to sit down when the instructor calls a standing run.
-It is completely okay to lower your resistance when everyone else is grinding up a climb.
-Nobody in that room is watching you.
-They are staring at the floor or into the middle distance trying to keep their own legs moving.
-First-timers think they’ll stick out by sitting down.
+Here’s what I need you to actually hear: sitting down when the instructor calls a standing run is completely fine.
+Dropping your resistance when everyone else is grinding up a climb is completely fine.
+Nobody in that room is watching you — they’re staring at the floor or into the middle distance trying to keep their own legs moving.
+First-timers always think they’ll stand out by sitting down.
 They won’t.
-I barely notice from the front of the room, and I’m the one paid to be paying attention.
+I barely notice from the front of the room, and I’m the one being paid to pay attention.

 The Cool-Down

-Last five to eight minutes.
-Easy spinning, some stretching on the bike — forward fold over the handlebars, hip flexor stretch with one foot on the frame.
-Take this seriously.
-Don’t rush off the bike the moment class ends.
-Your heart rate and your legs both need the slow descent.
+Last five to eight minutes — easy spinning, a few stretches on the bike.
+Forward fold over the handlebars, hip flexor stretch with one foot on the frame.
+Take this part seriously.
+Don’t sprint off the bike the second class ends.
+Your heart rate and your legs both need the slow descent back to normal.

 The Resistance Mistake Every Beginner Makes

-This is the section I want tattooed somewhere visible in every spin studio.
+This is the section I want printed on a banner and hung in every spin studio I’ve ever walked into.

-Beginners almost universally start with too little resistance.
-It feels safer.
-The pedals move easily, the cadence feels controllable, and everything seems fine — until it isn’t.
-At high cadence with almost no resistance, the flywheel is essentially pulling your legs around rather than the other way around.
-Your knees start bouncing.
-The movement becomes uncontrolled and jerky.
-This is not a good workout and it is genuinely hard on your knee joints.
-I see this every single class with new riders.
+Beginners almost always start with too little resistance.
+It feels safer — pedals move easily, the cadence feels controlled, everything seems fine.
+Until it isn’t.
+At high cadence with almost no resistance, the flywheel starts pulling your legs around instead of the other way around.
+Your knees bounce.
+The movement gets jerky and uncontrolled.
+Bad workout, bad news for your joints.
+I watch this happen in nearly every class with new riders.

-The fix is counterintuitive — more resistance makes the class feel easier to control, not harder.
-Think about the difference between trying to walk on ice versus walking on pavement.
+The fix is counterintuitive — more resistance actually makes the bike easier to control, not harder.
+Think about the difference between trying to walk on ice versus walking on dry pavement.
 Grip matters.
-You want the feeling of pushing against something.
+You want something to push against.

-Start at a resistance level where the pedals feel like they have weight behind them.
-Your legs should be driving the pedals — not the other way around.
-If you feel like the bike is running away with you, add resistance immediately.
-The instructor will cue resistance changes, but those cues are relative.
-If they say “add a turn,” and you’re already at zero, add two turns to catch up to a functional baseline.
+Start at a level where the pedals feel like they have some weight behind them.
+Your legs should drive the pedals — not the flywheel dragging your legs along.
+If the bike feels like it’s running away with you, add resistance immediately.
+When the instructor says “add a turn” and you’re already at near-zero, add two turns just to get to a functional baseline.

-The opposite mistake — too much resistance — means you’ll grind to a stop trying to keep up with the cadence cues.
-That’s exhausting in the wrong way and it kills your form.
-The sweet spot is controlled effort where you feel the burn but you’re still in charge of the pedal stroke.
-You’ll find it by the second or third class.
-First class, err on the side of slightly more resistance than you think you need.
+The opposite error — burying yourself in resistance — means you’ll grind to a halt trying to keep up with cadence cues.
+Exhausting in entirely the wrong way.
+The goal is controlled effort where you feel the burn but you’re still the one in charge.
+You’ll find that sweet spot by class two or three.
+First class, lean toward slightly more resistance than your instinct says.

-One more thing.
-Never ride with zero resistance.
-There is a knob that tightens against the flywheel, and on most Schwinn and Keiser studio bikes, turning it all the way counterclockwise gives you almost nothing.
-Don’t do this.
-It puts all the load impact directly into your joints with no muscular engagement to absorb it.
+One more thing — never ride at zero resistance.
+There’s a knob that tightens against the flywheel, and on most Schwinn and Keiser bikes, turning it all the way counterclockwise gives you almost nothing.
+Don’t.
+All the impact goes straight into your joints with no muscular engagement to absorb any of it.

 After Class Recovery